Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Convergence of the log determinant

 \subsection{Convergence of Stieltjes transform}

 We shall derive a convergence rate for the Stieltjes transform to the circular law limit.
-Since $\mathcal{T}_{n+2}$ is not translational invariant, we consider a translational invariant substitute, the following periodic block matrix model :
+Since $\mathcal{T}_{n+2}$ is not translationally invariant, we consider a translationally invariant substitute, the following periodic block matrix model :

 where $\mathcal{T}_{n+2}^{per}$ shares the same set of random matrices with those appearing in $\mathcal{T}_{n+2}$, but with two additional blocks $C_0,B_{n+1}$ being independent from $\mathcal{T}_{n+2}$ and having the same distribution as the individual blocks of $\mathcal{T}_{n+2}$.
 Then we clearly see that $\operatorname{rank}(\mathcal{T}_{n+2}^{per}-zI_{(n+2)\ell}-\mathcal{T}_{n+2}+zI_{mid})\leq 8\ell$, and for any $z\in\mathbb{C}$ we have